dart-lang/language/working/0546-patterns/patterns-feature-specification.md

         some `K` and `V` determined either by the pattern's explicit type arguments or inferred from the matched value type.*

-    2. If the length of the map determined by calling `length` is not equal to the number of subpatterns, then the match fails. *This match failure becomes a runtime exception if the map pattern is in an irrefutable context.*
+    2. Let `l` be the length of the map determined by calling `length` on `v`.

+    3. If `p` has no rest element and `l` is not equal to the number of subpatterns then the match fails.
+If `p` has a rest element and `l` is less than the number of non-rest entry subpatterns, then the match fails. *These match failures become runtime exceptions if the map pattern is in an irrefutable context.*

-    3. Otherwise, for each entry in `p`, in source order:
+    4. Otherwise, for each (non-rest) entry in `p`, in source order:

         1. Evaluate the key `expression` to `k` and call `containsKey()` on the value.
 If this returns `false`, the map does not match.